Digital-Preservation-Finland/file-scraper/README.rst

     scraper = Scraper(filename)
     scraper.scrape(check_wellformed=True/False)

 The ``check_wellformed`` option is True by default and does full file format well-formed check for the file.
-To collect metadata without file format check, this argument must be ``False``.
+To collect metadata without checking the well-formedness of the file, this argument must be ``False``.

 As a result the collected metadata and results are in the following instance variables: